johnnywycliffe/Glittershard/Docs/Technical Manual.md

 Automatically bound, and at risk of hypothermia

 ### Gold
 Currency in Glittershard.
 1 gold is equivalent to a decent meal, and 1 gold is equal 100 pennies for change.
-All prices are listed in units of gold.
+Unless otherwise stated, all prices are listed in units of gold.

 ### Invisible
 While invisible, an entity cannot be seen.
 They are still physical, can make noise, and be attacked by creatures with Enhanced senses.